manjeetsingh53/hotelreservation/README.md

 # Hotel Reservation Website using AWS (Elastic Beanstalk)
-Hotel Reservation Website: This is a Demo of how to deploy and run Spring MVC Application to AWS ElasticBeanstalk.
+Hotel Reservation Website: This is a Demo of how to Build & Deploy Spring MVC Application using AWS ElasticBeanstalk.

 # Live Demo:
 http://hotelreservation.us-east-2.elasticbeanstalk.com/